-The Administrative Services Fund centralizes the support services within OLWS to provide an efficient and fair means to capture and allocate support service costs.
-Divisions of this fund include Administration & Finance, Human Resources, Technical Services, and Vehicle Maintenance.
-Each of these support services are funded through transfers from the Drinking Water, Wastewater Reclamation, and Watershed Protection operating funds on a predetermined basis of allocation.
+Purpose: The Administrative Services Fund centralizes the support services within OLWS to provide an include Administration & Finance, Human Resources, Technical Services, and Vehicle predetermined basis of allocation.

+Maintenance.
+Each of these support services are funded through transfers from the Drinking are outlined in the division descriptions below.

+Water, Wastewater Reclamation, and Watershed Protection operating funds on a

 FTE: The Administrative Services Fund is comprised of 17.3 full-time employees (FTE).
-Positions are outlined in the division descriptions below.
+Positions